a-jaffar/work2/README.md

 You’ll start by editing this README file to learn how to edit a file in Bitbucket.

 1. Click **Source** on the left side.
-2. Click the README.md link from the list of files.
+2. Click the README.md linkthe list of files.
 3. Click the **Edit** button.
 4. Delete the following text: *Delete this line to make a change to the README from Bitbucket.*
 5. After making your change, click **Commit** and then **Commit** again in the dialog.
 The commit page will open and you’ll see the change you just made.